DataLab-Platform/DataLab/doc/features/validation/technical.rst

 Executing tests
 ---------------

-In DataLab, scientific validation tests are disseminated in the test suite of the project, but they can also be executed separately using the command line interface.
+In DataLab, technical validation tests are disseminated in the test suite of the project, but they can also be executed separately using the command line interface.

 .. seealso::

-    See paragraph :ref:`run_scientific_validation_tests` for more information on how to run scientific validation tests.
+    See paragraph :ref:`run_scientific_validation_tests` for more information on how to run technical validation tests.